-- 256 MB of physical RAM - The following table gives the swap space requirement in terms of available RAM.
+- At least 256 MB of physical RAM - The following table describes the relationship between installed RAM and the configured swap space requirement.

-Available RAM Swap Space Required
+RAM Swap Space

 Up to 256 MB 3 times the size of RAM

 Between 257 MB and 512 MB 2 times the size of RAM

 Between 513 MB and 726 MB 1.5 times the size of RAM

 More than 726 MB 0.75 times the size of RAM

-■ The minimum client installation TEMP space required is 115 MB.
+The minimum client install TEMP space required is 115 MB.
 The minimum disk space requirement in the /tmp directory depends on the installation type you have selected.
 The following table lists the minimum disk space requirements for the /tmp directory in each type of installation.

-Installation Type Disk Space Required for the /tmp Directory (MB)
+Client Installation Type Disk Space Required for the $/tmp$ Directory (MB)

 Instant 120

 Admin 835

 Runtime 470

 Custom (all components selected) 765

-Between 150 MB and 1.5 GB of disk space for the Oracle software, depending on the installation type
+Between 34 MB and 1.9 GB of disk space for the Oracle software, depending on the installation type